 Sport and PE at Harriers Banbury Academy

 The Government introduced Sport Premium for the academic years 2013/14 to 2016/17.
 The funding was ‘new, substantial primary school sport funding’ provided jointly by the Departments for Education, Health and Culture, Media and Sport with the aim of improving the quality of sport and PE for all children.
-The funding was subsequently extended for 2017/18, 2018/19 and 2019/20 and we await confirmation regarding future academic years.
+The funding was subsequently extended for 2017/18, 2018/19, 2019/20 and 2020/21 and has been confirmed for 2021/22.

 The global pandemic has caused severe disruption and change to almost every aspect of life.

 We have been impacted in our provision, as noted in our statement.

 The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, to encourage the development of healthy, active lifestyles.
 The Secretary of State does not consider the following expenditure as falling within the scope of additional or sustainable improvement: